theninthsky/client-side-rendering/README.md

 _Note: I believe that it is completely fine (and even encouraged) to have the user download your entire site (so they can have a smooth **app-like** navigation experience).
 But it is **very wrong** to have all the assets being downloaded **initially**, delaying the first render of the page.
 <br>
-These assets should be downloaded after the user-requested page has finished rendering and is visible to the user._
+These assets should be downloaded after the user-requested page has finished rendering and is entirely visible._

 ### Preloading Async Chunks